Purpose

 3. The East-West Center

 The ISC consists of Members and Advisory Members who serve on a voluntary basis for a 3-year term.
-All ISC Members are prominent professionals with international working experience, including in the ASEAN countries.
+All ISC members are prominent professionals with international work experience, including in the ASEAN countries.

 • Ms. Ms. Nina MAPILI (Chair, ISC),

 has worked internationally for over 20 years to promote entrepreneurial excellence, thinking and action in businesses and individuals.
-She is the former CEO and MD of Mapili GmbH in Germany and the founder of the Journey to Excellence (J2Ex) program for organizational and personal excellence.
+She is the former CEO and MD of Mapili GmbH in Germany and founder of the Journey to Excellence (J2Ex) program for organizational and personal excellence.
 Originally an architect trained in the US and Germany, she also once managed Germany’s first international master’s program.
-She is now based in Switzerland.
+She is now based in Switzerland & Cambodia.

 • Associate Prof. Dr. Eric WIBISONO (Secretary, ISC),

-is Dean, Faculty of Engineering at Indonesia’s University of Surabaya (UBAYA).
-He did his Master’s and Ph.D. studies in Australia and Thailand and had served as Secretary-General of the World Bank’s Knowledge Utilization through Learning Technology (KULT) Program Consortium.
+is Dean, Faculty of Engineering at the University of Surabaya (UBAYA) in Indonesia.
+He did his master’s and Ph.D. studies in Australia and Thailand and served as Secretary General of the World Bank’s Knowledge Utilization through Learning Technology (KULT) Program Consortium.

 • Prof. Dr. Norbert GRÜNWALD (Member),

-is ex-Rector/President of the Wismar University of Technology, Business and Design in Germany.
-He is also the former Dean of the Faculty of Mechanical Engineering and Director of the Robert-Schmidt-Institute at the Faculty of Engineering at Wismar University, Germany.
+is the ex-rector/President of the Wismar University of Technology, Business, and Design in Germany.
+He is also the former Dean of the Faculty of Mechanical Engineering and Director of the Robert-Schmidt Institute at the Faculty of Engineering at Wismar University, Germany.
+He is now Vice President of a University in Douala, Cameroon.

 • Prof. Dr. Ir.
 Asep SAEFUDDIN (Member),

 is Rector/President of the University of Al Azhar Indonesia (UAI) in Jakarta, Indonesia, and was previously Rector/President of Trilogi University in Jakarta.
-He is also a professor at the IPB University in Bogor and has served as the Indonesian Rectors Forum vice-chair.
+He is also a professor at the IPB University in Bogor and has served as Vice Chair of the Indonesian Rectors Forum.

 • Prof. Dr. Arvind SINGHAL (Member),

 is the Marston Endowed Professor and the Director of the Social Justice Initiative at The University of Texas at El Paso, USA.
-He was also appointed, in 2010, as the William J. Clinton Distinguished Fellow at the Clinton School of Public Service, Little Rock, Arkansas, and since 2015, Distinguished Professor 2, Faculty of Business Administration, Inland University of Applied Sciences, Norway.
-He is co-author or editor of 14 books, and his major contributions include Positive Deviance (PD), Education-Entertainment (EduTainment), and Liberating Structures approaches.
+He has also been appointed, since 2010, as the William J. Clinton Distinguished Fellow at the Clinton School of Public Service, Little Rock, Arkansas, and since 2015, Distinguished Professor 2, Faculty of Business Administration, Inland University of Applied Sciences, Norway.
+He is the co-author or editor of 14 books, and his major contributions include Positive Deviance (PD), Education-Entertainment (EduTainment), and Liberating Structures approaches.

 • Dr. Irid Fariga AGOES,

-is Board of Governance Chair, Asia-Pacific Development Foundation, and former Chair of the Executive Board of the East-West Center Association (EWCA).
-Previously, she was an ex-Director of both the AFS (American Field Services) and the International Institute of Education (IIE) in Indonesia.
+is the Board of Governance Chair of the Asia-Pacific Development Foundation and former Chair of the Executive Board of the East-West Center Association (EWCA).
+She was previously an ex-director of both the AFS (American Field Services) and the International Institute of Education (IIE) in Indonesia.
 She is now an Intercultural Specialist at the University of Indonesia’s Graduate School of Strategic and Global Studies in Jakarta, Indonesia.

 • Ms. Ann HARTMAN (ex-Officio Member),

-is Dean, Education Program at the East-West Center, Honolulu, Hawaii, USA.
-She is an expert in international education and has held many important educational positions, especially with students, young leaders and women entrepreneurs in Asia and the USA.
-She also served for the Peace Corps in Uzbekistan, Pakistan and Bulgaria.
+is Dean of Education Program at the East-West Center, Honolulu, Hawaii, USA.
+She is an expert in international education and has held many important educational positions, working esp. with students, young leaders, and women entrepreneurs in Asia and the USA; she also served for the Peace Corps in Uzbekistan, Pakistan, and Bulgaria.

 • Prof. Dr. Lori LEONARD (ex-Officio Member),

 is Professor and Chair of the Department of Global Development at Cornell University, Ithaca, New York, USA.
-Her recent scholarship centers on environmental themes, including extractivism, waste, and achieving circularity in food systems.
-She was previously on the Johns Hopkins School of Public Health faculty.
-She has held fellowships at the Bellagio Center of the Rockefeller Foundation, the Woodrow Wilson Center, and the Cornell Atkinson Center for Sustainability.
+Her recent scholarship centers on environmental themes, including extractive, waste, and achieving circularity in food systems.
+She was previously on the faculty at the Johns Hopkins School of Public Health and has held fellowships at the Bellagio Center of the Rockefeller Foundation, the Woodrow Wilson Center, and the Cornell Atkinson Center for Sustainability.
 She served in the Peace Corps in the Democratic Republic of the Congo and Chad.

 • Mr. Noke KIROYAN (ex-Officio Member),

-is the Founder of Kiroyan Partners in Jakarta, Indonesia, Chairman of the International Chamber of Commerce in Indonesia, and advisor to the Indonesia – Australia Business Council.
-He was previously President Director of Rio Tinto, Indonesia and PT Newmont Pacific Nusantara, ex-CEO of Salim OleoChemicals in the USA, and Representative for the Salim Group in Germany & Australia.
+is the Founder of Kiroyan Partners in Jakarta, Indonesia, and Chairman of the International Chamber of Commerce in Indonesia, and also an Advisor to the Indonesia – Australia Business Council.
+He was previously President Director of Rio Tinto, Indonesia, and PT Newmont Pacific Nusantara, as well as ex-CEO of Salim OleoChemicals in the USA, and was a Representative for the Salim Group in Germany & Australia.
 He is a member of the Board of Trustees of USINDO (US-Indonesia Society).

 • The Honorable Dr. Gene WARD,